-The program requires 57 credits: 15 credits of core courses, 3 credits of methods, 12 credits in an Area of Specialization, 9 credits of open electives, and 18 hours of electives.
+The program requires 57 credits: 15 credits of core courses, 3 credits of methods, 12 credits in an Area of Specialization, 9 credits of open electives, 3 hours in exams, and 15 hours of dissertation.

 Always refer to the UCF Catalog for the latest degree requirements.